TranscryptOrg/parcel-transformer-transcrypt/README.md

   For example, if Parcel sees a Python file specified as the `src` in an HTML script tag, it will have Transcrypt generate the Javascript file and then automatically update the HTML script tag with the name of the generated JavaScript file.

-  As a bonus, anytime you make a change to one of your Python files while Parcel has it's development server running in "watch" mode, your updated Python files will automatically be Transpiled by Transcrypt.
+  As a bonus, anytime you make a change to one of your Python files while Parcel has it's development server running in "watch" mode, your updated Python files will automatically be re-transpiled by Transcrypt.
 - **_How does this plugin compare to the one for Parcel V1?_**
   _It is very similar:_
   - It mostly works seamlessly with the default configuration